-These delicious grain bowls became my inspiration for these Black Rice, Red Quinoa, Edamame, Acorn Squash, and Persimmon Vegetable Bowls.
+These delicious grain bowls became my inspiration for these Black Rice, Red Quinoa, Edamame, Acorn Squash, and Persimmon Vegetable Bowls.”

 I used to work in the non-profit realm several years ago and one thing I really love about Village Harvest is how they give back to the community.
-Not only is Village Harvest invested in exciting changes in the kitchen, they support communities through social development and sustainability projects.
+Not only is Village Harvest invested in exciting changes in the kitchen, but they also support communities through social development and sustainability projects.
 Village Harvest sends funds that help build schools and education programs, provides clothing and food for children and pledge to donate 1% of profits to support these global programs.

 Seasonal fresh vegetables from my farmer’s market are the star in this dish.

 There were bins of winter squash everywhere this week.
 Acorn squash, butter lettuce, carrots, and persimmons are included in my recipe.
 I think the sweetness from the roasted squash will pair perfectly with the nutty flavors in the black rice and red quinoa.

 I love acorn squash because it has a natural sweetness to it.
 You will find acorn squash is really easy to cook.
 You can follow my directions on how to roast acorn squash in my popular roasted acorn squash soup.

 My favorite way to eat acorn squash is to roast it with olive oil.
 You can slice it in half, scoop out the seeds, and roast it in the oven; or you can do the quick way of putting it into a microwave safe dish with 1/4 inch of water on the bottom and microwave it on high for 7 minutes.